 - Network layer control

 - Route control and forced tunneling

 Network Layer Control

 Any secure deployment requires some measure of network access control.
-The goal of network access control is to make sure that your virtual machines and the network services that run on those virtual machines can communicate only with other networked devices that they need to communicate with and all other connection attempts are blocked.
+The goal of network access control is to restrict virtual machine communication to the necessary systems and that other communication attempts are blocked.

 If you need basic network level access control (based on IP address and the TCP or UDP protocols), then you can use Network Security Groups.
 A Network Security Group (NSG) is a basic stateful packet filtering firewall and it enables you to control access based on a 5-tuple.
 NSGs do not provide application layer inspection or authenticated access controls.